ruby/www.ruby-lang.org/en/documentation/faq/1/index.md

 ### Show me some Ruby code!

-Let's define a class called Person, with a name and an age.
+Let's define a class called `Person`, with a name and an age.
 We'll test our code by creating a few people and examining them.

 ~~~